dalyIsaac/Whim/README.md

 # Whim

 Whim is a pluggable and modern window manager for Windows 10 and 11, built using WinUI 3 and .NET.
-It is currently in active development, but feel free to try it out and report any issues you find.
-Breaking API changes are possible.
+It is currently in active development.

 ![Whim demo](docs/assets/readme-demo.gif)

 ## Installation

 Alpha builds are available on the [releases page](https://github.com/dalyIsaac/Whim/releases).
-Download the latest installer and run it to install Whim.

 ## Customization